tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 the value using the :java:ref:`TypeManager<ch.tocco.nice2.types.TypeManager>`.

-The ``LIKE`` operator is handled specially as it is not translated into a SQL ``LIKE`` but mapped to our custom ``glob`` :java:ref:`JdbcFunction<ch.tocco.nice2.persist.backend.jdbc.spi.function.JdbcFunction>`.
+The ``LIKE`` operator is handled specially as it is not translated into a SQL ``LIKE`` but mapped to our custom ``glob`` :java:extdoc:`SQLFunction<org.hibernate.dialect.function.SQLFunction>` (:java:ref:`GlobSqlFunction<ch.tocco.nice2.persist.hibernate.dialect.GlobSqlFunction>`).
 Both sides of the equation are converted to lower case to simulate ``ILIKE`` behaviour.

 Localized fields